sendahug/send-hug-backend/README.md

 5. **Python-Jose** - This application uses Python-Jose in order to decode and verify the authenticity of a given JWT (see Contents -> auth.py).
 You can read more on the [Python-Jose](https://python-jose.readthedocs.io/en/latest/) website.

+## Authentication

+The project uses Auth0 as a third-party authentication provider.
+Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.

+Decoding and verifying the token is done by [`auth.py`](./auth.py), in three stages:

+1. The server gets the Authorization header from the request and ensures that it exists and is in the right form.
+(Done by the `get_auth_header()` function.)

+2. The server uses Jose to decode and verify the token.
+(Done by the `verify_jwt()` function.)

+3. Once the JWT is decoded and verified, the user's permissions (taken from the token payload) are checked.
+Each endpoint that requires authorisation contains a string, which is then compared to the user's permissions.
+(Done by the `check_permissions()` function.)

+Endpoints that require authorisation are marked with the `@requires_auth` decorator.
+The function creating the decorator is written in full in [`auth.py`](./auth.py).

+In case the user's authorisation header is malformed, their JWT is invalid in any way, or they don't have the required permission, the server raises an AuthError.
+The error handler is defined in full with the rest of the error handlers, in [`app.py`](./app.py).

 ## Known Issues